sersad-ru/MultiSens/docs/BMP280AHT20.md

 # BMP280 and AHT20 Plugin
 <p align="center"><img src="BMP280AHT20.png"/></p>

-BMP280+AHT20 plugin receives temperature, humidity and air pressure from the I²C module with BMP280 and AHT20 sensors.
+The BMP280+AHT20 plugin receives temperature, humidity and air pressure from the I²C module with BMP280 and AHT20 sensors.

 Results are displayed on the device screen and sends to serial in human-readable and